-Among the many questions posed by such a system, two of them are particularly appealing from a theoretical standpoint.
-The first one deals with the extent of inter-subunit coherent dynamics throughout the crystal, and the conditions leading to it, while the second one is concerned with the dependence of the auxetic behavior on the geometric parameters of the lattice.
-Both questions might be approached from a computational standpoin with the aid of Molecular Dynamics (MD) simulations.
-An overview of the geometry of the system suggests the sufficiency of a coarse-grained framework in which the particles need not be treated with atomic accuracy; instead, the protein subunits may be suitably represented by rigid squares whose generalized coordinates allow for phase space exploration within the formalism of constrained Lagrangian mechanics.
-Several methods have been developed to address problems akin to the one described so far; including: adaptive timestep\cite{BarthLeimkuhlerReich1999}, explicit minimization of discretized action \cite{Leyendecker2012}, penalty functions\cite{Leyendecker2012}, event-driven dynamics \cite{Pena2007}, and impulsive constraints\cite{StrattHolmgrenChandler1981}, to name a few.
+From the the theoretical standpoint, it is appealing to explore the extent of inter-subunit coherent dynamics throughout the network, and the conditions leading to it.
+This exploration can be addressed with a computational approach with the aid of Molecular Dynamics (MD) simulations.
+An all-atom simulation with four subunits has been already carried out to explore the thermodynamics and system-solvent interactions.\cite{AlbersteinSuzukiPaesaniEtAl2018} However, this approach proved to be extremely expensive from a computational standpoint, such that it only allowed to study the minimal non-trivial number of subunits.
+Nevertheless, upon examination, the geometry of the system suggests the sufficiency of a coarse-grained framework in which the protein subunits may be suitably represented by rigid squares whose generalized coordinates afford the exploration of dynamic variables within the formalism of constrained Lagrangian mechanics.
+Several methods have been developed to address problems akin to the present one,\cite{NielsenLopezSrinivasEtAl2004} including adaptive time-step,\cite{BarthLeimkuhlerReich1999} explicit minimization of discretized action,\cite{LeyendeckerHartmannKoch2012} penalty functions,\cite{LeyendeckerHartmannKoch2012} event-driven dynamics,\cite{PenaZonSchofieldEtAl2007} and impulsive constraints,\cite{StrattHolmgrenChandler1981} to name a few.